davdenic/music-utils/README.md

 # 📀 Music Utils

-A collection of Bash scripts to maintain your music library efficiently.
+A collection of Bash scripts to maintain my music library efficiently.
 Tested on macOS, should also work on Linux.

 ## Setup

-1. Download the scripts to a preferred location, e.g., your home directory.
+1. Download the scripts to a preferred location, e.g., home directory.
 2. Ensure they are executable:

 ```bash